An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: Numerical results

-In \cref{tab:convergence_edge_modes_L2_wavenumbers}, we show the convergence of the ACMS method to the finite element approximation $u_{\rm FEM}$ and, for comparison, we display the error between the nodal interpolant and the finite element solution.
-As expected, we can clearly observe a dependency of the error on the wavenumber.
-For example, for $|S_\Gamma|=1\,536$, the errors $e_{0,h}$ and $e_{1,h}$ grow roughly quadratically in $\kappa$.
-This is less than we would expect in view of~\cref{thm:bubble_convergence_rate}, and we may explain this behavior by the choice of different but equivalent norms.
+The convergence of the ACMS solution to the FEM solution is also verified in \Cref{tab:convergence_edge_modes_L2_wavenumbers}, where the corresponding errors are shown for different wavenumbers.
+We observe a similar convergence behavior as for $e_1$ and $e_0$, respectively, without a saturation effect.
 If one is satisfied with the approximation errors achieved by $u_{\rm FEM}$, we may again conclude that the ACMS method can yield good approximations already with a moderate number of degrees of freedom.
-We note that, by using higher order elements or further mesh refinements, the accuracy of $u_{\rm FEM}$ may be increased; see \cite{MelenkSauter2010, MelenkSauter2011}.
+We note that, by using higher order elements or further mesh refinements, the accuracy of $u_{\rm FEM}$ may be increased; see, e.g.,~\cite{MelenkSauter2010, MelenkSauter2011}.
 Then, we would expect that the corresponding solution of the ACMS method would also show better accuracy in approximating the exact solution.
-If, however, approximation in the $L^2$-norm is the main objective, one could as well resort to other approaches that do not suffer from the pollution effect in the high wavenumber case; see, e.g.,~\cite[Sec.~5.1]{altmann_numerical_2021}.
+We will investigate this in future work.